EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 8-James_Bond- command to make a 007 permission
 - 9-John_Doe- command to make a 753 permission
 - 10-mirror_permissions- command to mirror the permissions of another file
+- 11-directories_permissions- command to make all directories executable